Published

 Spoofing in Equilibrium (w/ Andy Skrzypacz) Revise and resubmit at Journal of Finance

 We present a model of dynamic trading with exogenous and strategic cancellation of orders.
-We define spoofing as the strategic placing and canceling of orders in order to move prices and trade later in the opposite direction.
-We show that spoofing can occur in equilibrium.
-It slows price discovery, raises bid-ask spreads, and raises return volatility.
-The prevalence of equilibrium spoofing is single-peaked in the measure of informed traders, consistent with industry anecdotes that spoofers target markets of intermediate liquidity.
-We consider within-market and cross-market spoofing and discuss how regulators should allocate resources towards cross-market surveillance.
+We define spoofing as strategically placing and cancelling orders in order to move prices and trade later in the opposite direction.
+We show that spoofing can occur in equilibrium, slowing price discovery and raising spreads and volatility.
+A novel prediction is that the prevalence of equilibrium spoofing is single-peaked in the measure of informed traders, suggesting that spoofing should be more prevalent in markets of intermediate liquidity.
+Regulation which inhibits order cancellation not only discourages spoofing but also harms legitimate traders; we illustrate numerically how this tradeoff varies with market conditions and affects optimal regulation.

 Incentive Design for Talent Discovery (w/ Erik Madsen and Andy Skrzypacz)